templ-project/node-addon/README.md

 - [jscpd](https://github.com/kucherenko/jscpd) for code analisys as copy paste detector
 - [dependency-checker](https://github.com/jeremylong/DependencyCheck) (designed by [OWASP](https://owasp.org/www-project-dependency-check/)) for code analisys, will check dependencies & security

-> **dependency-checked** is not used by default.
-The option exists, however using it, especially in pre-commit hooks takes a lot of time.
-We recommend using this analysis tool as part of CI pipelines.
 #### Git Hooks

 Git hooks are configured using [husky](https://github.com/typicode/husky)